 This one’s so obvious it’s often overlooked.
 If you want more positive reviews on critical sites, don’t be shy: just ask your customers how they discovered your business.
 A great way to do this is through a survey.
 Using a tool like BirdEye’s survey designer, you can add logic to your survey questions to get super specific answers from each individual customer.
 For example, first you can ask customers how they found you.
 Those who answer “online search” are then asked which site they looked at, with the option to list multiple.
 Analyzing these responses can tell you which sites have the most influence on your customer base.

 What if you have lots of great reviews on one industry-specific site that you want more people to see?
 A great way to reach a wider audience is by sharing reviews to social media channels like Facebook, and Twitter and Google+.
-This engaging content not only maximizes your brand’s exposure on social media, it also drives more traffic to your company profiles on various review sites, strengthening your search ranking.
+This engaging content maximizes your brand’s exposure on social media.
+Plus, it drives more traffic to your company profiles on various review sites, strengthening your search ranking.
 BirdEye’s Review Marketing tool lets you promote your best reviews to social channels of your choice automatically, then measure customer sentiment through Social Listening.

 Get insights from Google Analytics

-This is another great starting point, considering 29.3 million websites use Google Analytics, and 69.5% of those rank in the top 10,000.
-Almost every business owner today relies on Google Analytics to gain insights into website traffic and find the top referring sites to their website.
+This is another great starting point, considering 29.3 million websites use Google Analytics.
+And 69.5% of those rank in the top 10,000.
+Almost every business owner today relies on Google Analytics to gain insights into website traffic.
+They also use it to find the top referring sites to their website.
 To discover your top referring sites, click on ‘Referral Source’.
 With that knowledge, you can direct your efforts towards the best performing sites.

 For an even deeper dive into your review distribution across all the sites out there, BirdEye’s insights and reports show you a real-time view of your reviews and ratings by source, and even lets you compare review volume over time to track your progress.
 Learn more.